The future of Tedford Housing.

 How did Tedford determine this project is needed in the community?

 Tedford Housing engaged Planning Decisions of Portland to study the state of homelessness in the region and to develop recommendations for Tedford and its many partners and stakeholders.
 The Tedford board of directors visited similar facilities in Waterville, Maine and Portsmouth, New Hampshire and conducted a search of national literature on service and facility models.
 The project was based upon these extensive dual efforts of research over the past three years.
+Read the executive summary of the Planning Decisions report Southern Midcoast: Implications for Shelter Capacity and Services.

 Where will Brunswick house this emergency shelter and resource center?